Website | Service Status | Release Notes

 Let be:

-The equal risk contributions portfolio weights $w^* \in [0,1]^{n}$ satisfy: $$ w^* = \operatorname{argmin} \sqrt{ w {}^t \Sigma w} - \frac{\lambda}{n} \sum_{i=1}^{n} \ln(w_i) \newline \textrm{s.t. }l \leqslant w \leqslant u $$ with $\lambda \in \mathbb{R}^{+,*}$ a parameter to be determined such that $\sum_{i=1}^{n} w_i = 1$.
+The risk budgeting portfolio weights $w^* \in [0,1]^{n}$ satisfy: $$ w^* = \operatorname{argmin} \sqrt{ w {}^t \Sigma w} - \frac{\lambda}{n} \sum_{i=1}^{n} b_i \ln(w_i) \newline \textrm{s.t. }l \leqslant w \leqslant u $$ with $\lambda \in \mathbb{R}^{+,*}$ a parameter to be determined such that $\sum_{i=1}^{n} w_i = 1$.

 Notes: